 The art is therefore to buy at the right time and sell at the right time.

-Trading values is counter-intuitive, and this is why most people lose money: the effort is too hard to make.
+Trading values is counter-intuitive.
+This is why most people lose money.
+The effort is too hard to make.

 Most people buy bitcoins when it is up, and sell when it is down “not to lose more money”.

-This short-term emotional perspective is why trading is dangerous: it is a game not only against the market and against the majority, but yourself as well.
+This short-term emotional perspective is why trading is dangerous.
+It is a game not only against the market and against the majority, but against yourself as well.